 - 11. Hold the square in place, and lift or lower the bottom side of the motor support until the square is flush with the blade. - 12.
 Hold the motor firmly and lock the bevel lock. - 13.
-Check the square to make sure that it is still flush with the blade.

-- 14. Tighten the two screws on the back of the motor support. - 15.
+Check the square to make sure that it is still flush with the blade. - 14.
+Tighten the two screws on the back of the motor support. - 15.
 Place the corner of the framing square against the fence so that the long edge is on the table under the blade and the short edge is sticking up in the air, as before.
 Make sure that the long edge is perpendicular to the fence. - 16.
 Turn the blade with your hand several times and check to see if the square is flush with the blade. - 17.
-If the square is flush with the blade after each rotation, go to step 18, or

 If there is a gap between the square and the blade, go back to step 9 and repeat.